If you buy something we write about, we may earn an affiliate commission.

 Not only does this look fancy on your dressing table, it gives the most gorgeous bronze wash that still lets your own skin and freckles shine through, making it look ultra-natural and youthful.
-It comes out of the dropper the colour of balsamic vinegar but easily blends into you skin with a few taps.
+It comes out of the dropper the colour of balsamic vinegar but easily blends into your skin with a few taps.
 It’s extremely lightweight, almost as light as water but it doesn’t drip and doesn't transfer onto white tops.
 Solar Glow can be used directly onto the skin as bronzer or added to your moisturiser or foundation if you prefer an all-over glow.

-Skincare brand Pai made its first foray into makeup with these bronzing drops earlier this year, as you’d expect from a brand famed for its skin-loving formulas, these aren’t your run of the mill glow-giving drops.
+Skincare brand Pai made its first foray into makeup with these bronzing drops last year, and as you’d expect from a brand famed for its skin-loving formulas, these aren’t your run of the mill glow-giving drops.
 As well as imparting a just-off-the-beach luminosity, they also include hydrating hero ingredients hyaluronic acid and sea kelp to nourish your skin as well as vitamin C rich lemon water for an extra hit of radiance.
 Like the D&G drops, you can apply these directly onto the skin for a fresh-face beauty look or mix with moisturiser for a subtle full face glow.